DORA Metrics Lead Time for Changes: What Is It?

 Enhanced Velocity

-High velocity is essential for the software delivery performance.
+High velocity is essential for software delivery performance.
 By streamlining the process, improving collaboration, and removing bottlenecks, new features and improvements can be delivered quickly, resulting in better user experience and increased customer satisfaction.
 A high delivery velocity is essential for remaining competitive.

 Adaptability and Customer Satisfaction